Margaret Taylor: Frontier life

+War and presidential election

 Taylor was beset by another tragedy in 1835 when her daughter Sarah died of malarial fever at the age of 21, only three months after marrying Jefferson Davis.
 Taylor was involved in the war effort during the Second Seminole War after her husband was stationed in Florida in 1837.
 She assisted in treating the wounded and promoting morale among the soldiers.
-She was able to live a domestic life after her husband was given leave in 1840 and they collected their daughter Betty from her boarding school.
+She was able to return to domestic life after her husband was given leave in 1840 and they collected their daughter Betty from her boarding school.
 It was only then that they had their own home together in Baton Rouge, Louisiana.
-Taylor declined to accept one of the larger homes that were available in favor of a small cottage.
+Taylor declined one of the larger homes that were available in favor of a small cottage.

 Zachary was called to serve in the Mexican–American War in 1845.
 This separation was particularly difficult for Margaret, and one rumor suggests that she swore to give up public life if her husband returned from the war alive.
 During the war, she saw to the establishment of a chapel for military wives in Baton Rouge that would eventually become the St. James Episcopal Church.
 Though she had never been a healthy person, her health degraded more severely around this time, and she had only limited mobility by the time of her husband's return.
 Her husband's success in the war won him national acclaim, and he was nominated by the Whig Party in the 1848 presidential election.
 She strongly opposed his presidential run, insisting it would "shorten both our lives."
 Taylor prayed nightly that he would lose the election, but to her disappointment, he was elected president.
 One week before her husband's inauguration, she declined an invitation to dinner from the incumbent president and first lady, allowing her daughter to accept the invitation instead.
 Despite her strong reservations, however, she was happy for her husband's success.
 Though she attended her husband's inauguration, rumors spread that she had not.